JhonnyJason/thingy-schema-utils-sources/ressources/README.md

 # thingy-schema-utils
-A lightweight, zero-dependency utility for precompiling stringifiers and validators for your structured data in JavaScript.
-Define your Schema in the most simple and non-verbose way and efficiently validate and stringify them.
+A lightweight, zero-dependency utility for precompiling validators for your structured data in JavaScript.
+Define your Schema in the most simple and non-verbose and validate them conveniently.

 Supports a wide range of common data types, including strings, numbers, booleans, arrays, objects, and specialized formats like hex strings and emails. + Gives you the power to create new types as well.

 # Background
-When working on my Service Communication Interface(SCI)-mechanics inspiration to improve on the [thingy-schema-validate](https://www.npmjs.com/package/thingy-schema-validate) hit.
+When working on my Service Communication Interface(SCI)-mechanics the need to validate the inputs and outputs arose.
+As other tools that would fit the purpose are too verbose and complex to define the schemas this is the simplemost version of it - or judge by yourself ;-).
-Despite never running into performance issues, it was obvious that the execution relying on in-time lookups and throwing exceptions had massive improvement potential.

-For improving said SCI-mechanics I started to reduce my reliance on throwing exceptions everywhere.
-Also some nice AI told me that JSON.stringify is relatively slow and that fastify uses [AJV](https://www.npmjs.com/package/ajv) under the hood to compile stringifier functions for SCI responses which significantly improves performance.

-Thus `thingy-schema-utils` was born for gaining same benefits but keeping the nice simple schema definitions from `thingy-schema-validate`.
+Latest updates (v0.0.5 -> v0.0.6 = complete rewrite):
+- New base-types e.g. `STRINGEMAIL`, `STRINGCLEAN` and `OBJECTCLEAN`
+- Optional types that can be non-existent e.g. `mySchema = { user: STRINGCLEAN, isAdmin: BOOLEANORNOTHING }`
+- Arbitrarily nested schemas
+- Schema can be a different base-type now e.g. `mySchema = STRING` or `mySchema = [ NUMBER, STRING ]`
+- Precompilation of validator functions for improved efficiency (+30%)
+- Return a string instead of throwing an exception when invalid -> 4-8 time faster

 ## Features
 - **Nice Schema Definitions**: Write schemas which don't mess up your code.
 - **Fast Schema Validation**: Precompile the validator function once from your schema.
-Validate your data efficiently for the rest of your programs runtime.
+Validate your data more efficiently for the rest of your programs runtime.
+(Still has some optimization potential though^^)
-- **Fast Stringification**: Precompile the stringifier function once from your schema.
-Stringify your data efficiently for the rest of your programs runtime. ;-)
 - **Extensible**: Define custom types and error messages.
-- **Very Performant**: Hurrm, well...
-We need some benchmarks later^^

 # Usage
 Installation